-Potential financial impact figure - maximum (currency)
+Potential financial impact figure - maximum (currency) <Not Applicable>

-Unlike cap and trade schemes, it seems carbon taxes are more politically acceptable for some governments.
-In 2019, our U.S. manufacturing facilities emitted 204,383 metric tons of GHG emissions (Scope 1).
-If, for example, the US government would introduce a new carbon tax of \$20 per metric ton of carbon dioxide emissions, this would add approximately \$4.1 million annually to Ball's cost structure at current emissions levels.
+Carbon taxes are increasingly popular tools for governments to implement and make progress towards the climate commitments outlined in the Paris Agreement.
+In 2020, our manufacturing facilities in Canada, Chile, and Europe emitted 239,644 metric tons of GHG emissions (Scope 1).
+If, for example, the governments in each of these countries introduced a new carbon tax of \$20 per metric ton of carbon dioxide emissions, this would add approximately \$4.8 million annually to Ball's cost structure at current emissions levels.
 Outside of these direct costs additional costs may occur due to additional administrative requirements and increased electricity, raw material and transportation costs.